maddc0de/bank-tech-test/README.md

 # Bank tech test

+## Introduction

+This program provides a simple Bank Account system using JavaScript classes.
+It consists of two classes: `BankAccount` and `Log`.

+`BankAccount` class is responsible for managing its balance and transaction logs.
+It has methods for depositing, withdrawing, adding log entries, and printing the statement.

+`Log` class is responsible for a single transaction log entry. its store the credit or the debit amounts and transaction date, and formats the log entry based on the acceptance criteria.

+A `BankAccount` will then have many instances of the `Log` Class.

 ## Objective

 This is a practice tech test with Makers.
 To practice my Object-Oriented design and Test-Driven Development skills.

 ## Specification